dell/csm-docs/content/docs/replication/upgrade.md

 1. Find a new version of deployment manifest that can be found in `deploy/controller.yaml`, with newer `image` pointing to the version of CSM Replication controller you want to upgrade to
 2. Apply said manifest using the usual `repctl create` command like so `./repctl create -f ./deploy/controller.yaml`.
 The output should have this line `Successfully updated existing deployment: dell-replication-controller-manager`
-3. Check if everything is OK by querying your Kubernetes clusters using `kubectl` like this `kubectl get pods -n dell-replication-controller`, your pods should READY and RUNNING
+3. Check if everything is OK by querying your Kubernetes clusters using `kubectl` like this `kubectl get pods -n dell-replication-controller`, your pods should be READY and RUNNING